redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 AWS has an awesome firewall built into its core services, which can easily be used to make sure that only certain ports are open to the outside world.
 One extra step that we can take is to run a VPN server that serves as the gateway to our protected AWS resource, e.g. EC2, RDS, etc...
 We can then shutdown direct access to our AWS resources just by revoking access via our VPN server.
 This is very useful if you need to revoke access for a former employee.

-AWS now offers a [managed VPN Service](https://aws.amazon.com/vpn/), but this service costs at least $72 a month and is even more expensive when your VPN serves a lot of traffic and users.
+AWS now offers a [managed VPN Service](https://aws.amazon.com/vpn/), but this service costs at least $72 a month and is even more expensive when your VPN serves a lot of traffic.
 A lot of smaller organizations don't need all the features of the managed service and instead can run their own VPN server for just the cost of an EC2 instance.
 You can even use the free tier so that you don't have to pay anything for the EC2 instance for the 1st year.

 ### Step 1 — Create the VPN Security Group

 Overview: security groups allow your servers to communicate with each other in a private cloud while exposing specific ports to the world.
 We are going to create a security group to allow VPN access to our VPN server.
-We will assume that all your other EC2 instances are members of the default security group and that the default security group does not allow access from the outside world.
+We will assume that all your other AWS resources are members of the default security group and that the default security group does not allow access from the outside world.

 Log in at [https://aws.amazon.com](https://aws.amazon.com), type _EC2_ in the search box, and click on the target to go to the EC2 Dashboard.